Sodium chlorite solution is useful in many ways around the house.

 General disinfecting

-Sodium chlorite solution can be used all over the house for general disinfecting purposes.
-A paper towel sprayed with activated sodium chlorite solution and water makes a great disinfecting rag for wiping doorknobs, railings, banisters, and other regularly touched objects at home.
-This is particularly relevant during winter months when flu germs roam freely.
+Chlorine dioxide can be used all over the house for general disinfecting purposes.
+A paper towel sprayed with chlorine dioxide and water makes a great disinfecting rag for wiping doorknobs, railings, banisters, and other regularly touched objects at home.
+This is particularly relevant during a pandemic or in winter months when flu and cold germs roam freely.

 Plants and Flowers

 The next time you have a bouquet at home, or have clipped yourself an arrangement of flowers from your garden, activate a drop of sodium chlorite solution and add it to your flower water with a pinch of sugar.
-Your flowers will last noticeably longer!!
+Your flowers will last noticeably longer!

 Use sodium chlorite solution to disinfect gardening tools that you have used to prune diseased portions from your plants.
 This will stop the tools from spreading the disease to other plants the next time you use them.